HMCS Brandon (MM 710): Service history

 Brandon's keel was laid down on 6 December 1997 by Halifax Shipyards Ltd. at Halifax, Nova Scotia and was launched on 10 July 1998.
 The ship transferred to the west coast, arriving at CFB Esquimalt on 3 May 1999.
 Brandon was commissioned into the Canadian Forces on 5 June 1999 at Esquimalt, British Columbia and carries the hull number MM 710.

 Brandon, accompanied by the frigates Winnipeg, Calgary and sister ship Yellowknife, departed in October 2014 to take part in San Francisco Fleet Week and the Task Group Exercise with the United States Navy in American coastal waters.
 Following those exercises, Brandon and Yellowknife deployed as part of Operation Caribbe, completing their tour on 4 December.

 In October 2015, Brandon deployed with Whitehorse off the Pacific coast of North America as part of Operation Caribbe.
 During their deployment, Brandon performed two seizures of smuggling vessels.
 In total, seven seizures were performed interdicting a total of nearly 9,800 kg of cocaine.
 The two ships returned to Canada in December.
 On 6 October 2016, Brandon and Edmonton left Esquimalt to participate in Operation Caribbe along the Pacific coast.
 On 5 November, Brandon was directed to intercept a suspected fishing vessel dumping cargo into the water by a United States Coast Guard aircraft.
 The ship sent two RHIBs to recover the cargo while Brandon went after the smugglers.
 The smugglers got away, but 700 kg of cocaine was recovered.
 Brandon and Edmonton returned to Esquimalt on 16 December.

 Beginning in 2017, Brandon underwent a two-year refit at Esquimalt.
 The vessel returned to service in July 2019.
 From February to May 2021, Brandon and sister ship Saskatoon deployed as part of Operation Caribbe, taking part in the interception of illicit drugs off the coasts of the Pacific coast of Mexico and Central America.
 In 2022, Brandon was one of the RCN vessels sent to take part in the multinational naval exercise RIMPAC 2022.

+In July 2025 it was announced that HMCS Brandon and seven of her sister ships would be decommissioned before the end of the year.
+The ship was decommissioned on 29 September 2025 at Esquimalt.